kiki-i/depthai-recording/README.md

 # depthai-recording

 ```
-Record RGB and stereo video with DepthAI OAK-D
+Record RGB and stereo video with timestamp using DepthAI OAK-D

 options:
   -h, --help          show this help message and exit